 In 1853 and again in 1854, we sent the Seventh Fleet into what was eventually Tokyo harbor and threatened the Japanese Imperial Palace.
 From this foothold into medieval Japan, we imported cannon and modern rifles and American military expertise to wipe out the samurai and their culture and to force modern industry into Japan.
 Because they had few and poor natural deposits of iron and coal, this modern industry forced Japan to choose between economic dependence or colonial expansion.
-When, almost a century later, we stopped supporting their industries with raw material, they invaded Manchuria and China, which we condemned, despite having done something similar ourselves and having caused this situation by our earlier greed and selfishness.
+When, almost a century later during the Great Depression, we stopped supporting their industries with raw material, they invaded Manchuria and China, which we condemned, despite having done something similar ourselves and having caused this situation by our earlier greed and selfishness.

 Certainly a great deal of this “greatness” involved “taming the West,” putting up fences and railroads and wiping out the great buffalo herds and the people they sustained.
 During my childhood, Westerns were a large part of the informal education of our youth, showing the white man as heroic and the American Indian as either savage or subservient.

 A large portion of our “greatness” during the latter part of the Twentieth Century derives from our “winning” the Cold War, of outlasting our equally menacing neo-colonial competitors, China and the Soviet Union, in a race to militarize, destabilize and then subjugate the Third World.